 Move west down Ventura Boulevard

-The “vampires” symbolize the lost souls of Los Angeles—people chasing dreams, but drained and aimless.
+The “vampires” symbolize the lost souls of Los Angeles, the people chasing dreams but drained and aimless.

 Ventura Boulevard, a major LA street, represents the pursuit of something bigger, but also a path that doesn’t necessarily lead anywhere meaningful.